Can we rely on the DNA match statistic from specialist statistical software?

-As DNA profiling methods have become ever more sensitive, the detection of trace amounts of DNA has improved.
-Hence the number of DNA mixtures we encounter has increased.
+As DNA profiling methods have become ever more sensitive, the detection of trace amounts of DNA has significantly improved.
+As a result, the number of DNA mixtures we encounter has increased.
 This was especially highlighted following the introduction of DNA17 methods in 2014.
 In many situations the mixtures have multiple contributors and are complex to interpret.
-Whilst previously many results were designated as too complex for interpretation, the last couple of years have seen the introduction of ‘probabilistic genotyping software’ packages which enable a statistical evaluation of complex results.
+Whilst previously many results were designated as too complex for interpretation, the last few years have seen the introduction of ‘probabilistic genotyping software’ packages which enable a statistical evaluation of complex results.

 Some of these software packages are available commercially whilst others are open source or in-house only; and their underlying methodology and approach varies.
-For example, Cellmark Forensic Services uses ‘DNA Resolve’ which is based on an open source software package (LikeLTD) developed by Professor David Balding; LGC Forensics uses LiRa, a program developed in-house and Key Forensics has introduced STRmix® a commercially available package developed in New Zealand.
-TrueAllele® and LRmix programs are also encountered within the UK, whilst in the US other systems are used.
+For example, Key Forensic Services uses STRmix® a commercially available package developed in New Zealand.
+Cellmark Forensic Services uses both STRMix® and an in-house solution ’DNA Resolve’ based on an open source software package (LikeLTD) developed by Professor David Balding; Eurofins Forensics (formerly LGC Forensics) uses LiRa, a program developed in-house.

 What are the issues?